Simmons scores 34 in triple-double, carries 76ers past Nets

 TIP-INS

 76ers: Simmons averaged 21.3 points, 9.5 rebounds and 7.3 assists last week.
-The 76ers went 3-1. … Coach Brett Brown said there was no update on Joel Embiid’s recovery from surgery on a torn ligament in his left hand.
+The 76ers went 3-1.
+The Sixers learned of his weekly award during the game.
+“I would have given him that just for the second half of this game,” Brown said. … Brown said there was no update on Embiid’s recovery from surgery on a torn ligament in his left hand.

 Nets: The Nets got starters Joe Harris and Garrett Temple back from injuries.
-Harris scored 12 points. … Jarrett Allen had 13 points and 13 rebounds, while Taurean Prince had 12 points and 12 boards.
+Harris scored 12 points. … Allen had 13 points and 13 rebounds, while Taurean Prince had 12 points and 12 boards.

 UP NEXT